 All electrical equipment brought on to school premises must be PAT tested by the site manager/site assistant before use.
 All equipment should be switched off each evening and washing machines and driers emptied and switched off by phase staff before leaving the site.
-Wires and plugs should also be checked before using the equipment, any faults should be reported to the site team.
+Wires and plugs should also be checked before using the equipment, any faults should be reported to the site team by emailing siteteam@old-park.dudley.sch.uk.